404edch/FragileX/README.md

 ## 📖 About the Project

-Fragile X Syndrome is one of the leading hereditary causes of intellectual disability.
 Many patients are currently referred for expensive molecular PCR testing without completing an adequate clinical pre-screening, increasing healthcare costs and overwhelming diagnostic services.

 **FragileX** digitizes a **validated clinical checklist** and automates it's scoring algorithm.
 The platform evaluates **12 clinically significant symptoms**, applying sex-specific weighting to calculate the probability of Fragile X Syndrome.